U.S. budget proposes scrapping plutonium disposal project

 CBI-Areva MOX Services, a joint venture owned by France’s Areva SA and Chicago Bridge and Iron NV, is building a plant at the Savannah River site that will mix plutonium with uranium to form safer mix-oxide (MOX) fuel pellets for use in commercial nuclear reactors.

-The Energy Department has been trying to change course for several years, but Congress keeps restoring funding for the project.
-This is the first year the department is proposing outright termination.
+DOE has been trying to change course for several years, but Congress keeps restoring funding for the project.
+This is the first year that DOE is proposing outright termination.

 “It is not a pretty picture,” said one of the officials.
 “You can’t keep throwing good money after bad.”

-CBI MOX argues the project is 70 percent complete and would cost $3 billion to complete, while the DOE’s alternate approach could cost over $20 billion due to safety concerns and environmental impact studies.
+CBI MOX argues that the project is 70 percent complete and would cost $3 billion to complete, while the alternate approach being pursued by DOE could cost over $20 billion due to safety concerns and environmental impact studies.

 The U.S. officials cited three DOE and independent studies which concluded it would cost at least $7 billion to finish the MOX plant, and up to $1 billion a year to run it through the 2050s.